Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Introduction

 On the other hand, by fully making use of the properties of RL (i.e., maximizing the sum of rewards in the future and Markovian), the prediction error at the current time is propagated to the past by combining the gradients on the past, so-called eligibility traces~\cite{sutton2018reinforcement,singh1996reinforcement,van2016true}.
 This propagation accelerates learning speed by reusing the past gradients.
 However, this method is well known as the method only for the traditional RL with linear regressors.
 It is reported that DRL with the eligibility traces method tends to fail learning~\cite{van2016effective}, although shallow neural networks can relatively easily be integrated with it~\cite{elfwing2018sigmoid}.

-The reason why the eligibility traces fails is explained by Van et al.~\cite{van2016true,van2016effective} that the eligibility traces method is backward-view approximation of $\lambda$-return~\cite{sutton2018reinforcement,schulman2016high}, which leaves approximation errors.
+The reason why the eligibility traces fails is explained by Van et al.~\cite{van2016true,van2016effective} that the eligibility traces method is a backward-view approximation of $\lambda$-return~\cite{sutton2018reinforcement,schulman2016high}, which leaves approximation errors.
 Although only for linear regressors, such errors have been eliminated by the literature~\cite{van2016true}.
 If only that, however, the reason why the standard eligibility traces can utilize with linear regressors is not explained clearly.

-As another reason, it is found that the difference between the linear and nonlinear regressors is in parameter-dependent gradients.
-All the gradients stored in the eligibility traces are implicitly assumed to be gained from the same parameters.
-This assumption is satisfied if the gradients are independent from parameters like the linear regressors.
-In the nonlinear regressors like DNNs, however, the gradients are depending on the other parameters, in particular the parameters of the front layers in DNNs.
+Another reason is that the difference between linear and nonlinear regressors is discovered in parameter-dependent gradients.
+All of the gradients stored in the eligibility traces are assumed to be derived from the same parameters.
+This assumption is met if the gradients are unaffected by parameters, such as the linear regressors.
+However, in nonlinear regressors, such as DNNs, the gradients are dependent on other parameters, specifically the parameters of the front layers in DNNs.
 That is, the divergence between the gradients computed by the parameters before and after updates (let us call the \textit{gradient divergence}) would be caused as the failure reason.
-Although the shallow networks (e.g., only one hidden layer) makes the gradient divergence ignorable due to minimal parameter dependency~\cite{elfwing2018sigmoid}, the deep networks have to face it.
+Although the shallow networks (e.g., only one hidden layer) make the gradient divergence ignorable due to minimal parameter dependency~\cite{elfwing2018sigmoid}, the deep networks have to face it.

 The replacing eligibility traces method~\cite{singh1996reinforcement} resets the traces if the latest gradient becomes dominant.
 This resetting behavior would mitigate the accumulation of the gradient divergence.
 However, because it only uses the most significant past gradient, such a replacing operation is insufficient in terms of sample efficiency.

 From the above, two issues that need to be solved in order to use the eligibility traces with DRL are raised: i) suppression of the gradient divergence for gradients stored in traces, and ii) improvement of sample efficiency even with replacing operation.
 To address these issues, we propose a new eligibility traces method that I decays the eligibility traces adaptively based on gradient divergence, and ii) replaces and retains the most dominant traces rather than the gradient.